ElhadgODU/2DPlatfomer/README.md

 ## How to Play
 - Controls: WASD and Space, and F
 - Objective: Go through an obstacle course to reach the goal before the timer ends.
-You have to go through the whole thing in one go.
+You have to go through the whole thing in one go without Dying
 - New Features: New level design, rougle-like